Smashroom/Portfolio/README.md

 The purpose of the genetic algorithm is to ﬁnd the best candidate for the solution,and after pass the new childs to next generation.

+**Bug Algorithms implementation for Convex Objects(March 2017-April 2017)**

+In this project my advisor was Prof. Uluc Saranli and this project was our course related homework.
+Our purpose was to implement Bug Algorithms for given Convex Environment.
+(Open ceng786_hw1.m file and hit the run button)

 **Sensor Based Coverage (April 2017-May 2017)**

-In this project my advisor was Uluc Saranli who is Proffesor in METU and this project was our lecture (CENG786 (Motion Planning and Control)) homework.
+In this project my advisor was Prof. Uluc Saranli and this project was our course related homework.
 Our purpose was to develop trapeziodal decomposition based on sensor coverage algorithm.
+(Open ceng786_hw2.m file and hit the run button)

+**Scrap Minimization via DFP,FR,SD,Newton (December 2018-January 2019)**
+In this project my advisor was Prof. Kemal Leblecioglu and this project was our course related homework.
+Our purpose was to develop a scrap minimization algorihtm via Gradient Descent, Fletcher-Reeves, DFP and Newton Algorithm.
+MatLab GUI environment is used to simplify user interaction.
+(Open gui_v2.m file and hit the run button)

+**Helicopter Control**
+In this project my advisor was Prof. Klauss Werner Schmidt and this project was our course related homework.
+Our purpose was to develop a feedback linearization based planar helicopter controller.
 ---
 Currently , I am interested in Robots Motor Drive and I try to understand some different robot kinematics and dynamics .
 Moreover, I am dealing with Actuated Passive Walkers and Stability Analysis tool for Underactuated Robots.